Medical Malpractice, Being Truthful with Patient the Best Policy

-Most victims of medical malpractice simply want the honest answers as to what went wrong but instead are confronted with cover up and lies.
+Most victims of medical malpractice simply want honest answers as to what went wrong but instead are confronted with cover-up and lies.
 Risk management departments and insurance companies take over and begin the process of placing blame and deceitful innuendo everywhere but where it truly belongs.

 Jacksonville Medical Malpractice Attorney

-If you or a relative or friend have been the victim of medical malpractice please contact our firm for a free consultation.
+If you, a relative or friend have been the victim of medical malpractice, please contact our firm for a free consultation.
 We have the experience and resources to personally handle your claim.

 What constitutes a personal injury?